 - The data is then immediately available in a master index that the application layer is able to use in near real-time

-Having personally created a real-time analytics platform over the past few years (Statvoo Analytics, n.d.), I can speak for the challenges and amount of moving parts involved in such an interconnected complex setup.
+Having personally created a real-time analytics platform over the past few years (AO Analytics, n.d.), I can speak for the challenges and amount of moving parts involved in such an interconnected complex setup.

-In the web analytics space the flow works as follows in it’s most simplest form:
+In the web analytics space the flow works as follows in it’s simplest form:

 The highest demand on an analytics tracker service is the exponential scaling required to handle all websites it is installed on.
-The service has to cater for all of their customers’ traffic.
+The service has to cater to all of their customers’ traffic.

 This means that if you track a thousand websites which each get a thousand visitors, then the service needs to be able to handle a million (1000×1000) visitors.